kkhisa/Text_Based_Adventure_Game/README.txt

 # The Text-based Adventure Game
-  Through this project I am learning basics of OOP through creating a text-based adventure game
+A Future Learn Company project that teaches basics of OOP through creating a text-based adventure game - Very nice and kudos to the Future Learn Python Team